Measles – what parents want to know

 No, not for most people.
 (For example, I learned today from looking at my health records that I had measles as a baby, in 1967.)
 However, for every 10,000 people who get measles, 10 to 30 children will die.

 You may hear some people say things like “a lot more people die of flu each year than measles”, with the implication that measles is not that risky.
-No. The reason is that since measles vaccines became available, measles has become a fairly rare disease.
-Before the measles vaccine existed, there were 3 to 4 million cases per year in the US and 400-500 people died.
-Now, with the majority of people vaccinated, measles cases are rare, and death is rarer.
-In 2024, there were only 285 cases in the US and no deaths.
-Versus in the 23-24 flu season, there were 40 million flu-related illnesses, so of course there were more flu deaths.
+No. The reason is that since measles vaccines became available, measles had become a fairly rare disease.
+In 2023, there were 59 cases of measles in the US and 40 million flu-related illnesses, so of course there were more flu deaths.

 How Contagious is Measles?